PostHog/posthog.com/contents/handbook/people/time-off.md

 If you are sick, you don't need to work and you will be paid.
 This is assuming you need a day or two off, then just take them.

-Please let your coach know if you need to take off due to illness as soon as you are able to.
+Please let your manager know if you need to take off due to illness as soon as you are able to.

 For extended periods of illness, please speak to us so we can work out a plan.
 In some countries, we may be required to request a doctor's note from you.